What Do I Do With My KiwiSaver When I Retire?

 |

 Option 4: Keep it where it is and spend other investmentsKiwiSaver is there to be spent, but you may want to run down other investments first.
 If this is you, you're likely in a strong financial position, and KiwiSaver won't play an integral part in your retirement.
-In such instances, you can carry on as unusual and decide how to spend your KiwiSaver when appropriate.
+In such instances, you can carry on as usual and decide how to spend your KiwiSaver when appropriate.

 In summary, what do I need to do?